auth0/Lock.Android/README.md

 `LockActivity` will handle Email/Password, Enterprise & Social authentication based on your Application's connections enabled in your Auth0's Dashboard.

-When a user authenticates successfully, LockActivity will send an Action using LocalBroadcaster manager and then finish itself (by calling finish()).
-The activity that is interested in receiving this Action (In this case the one that will show Lock) needs to register a listener in the LocalBroadcastManager:
+When a user authenticates successfully, `LockActivity` will send an `Action` using `LocalBroadcastManager` and then finish itself (by calling `finish()`).
+The activity that is interested in receiving this `Action` (in this case the one that will show Lock) needs to register a listener in the `LocalBroadcastManager`:

 ```java
 // This activity will show Lock